Urgent messaging reaches everyone in your community across all available devices—regardless of their notification preferences.

 How to send an urgent message

-Navigate to your message compose icon on the web or on the mobile app, and select Urgent message.
+- Click on the New message button via web or the mobile app, and select Urgent message.

 Choose a sender: The message can come from the district itself, or you can select yourself as the sender of the message.
 Replies will go to the sender if they have replies enabled for their Remind account.